Orange-Cyberdefense/bof/README.md

 Contributing
 ------------

 Contributors are welcome!
-BOF is still an ongoing project and so far, we focused on the detailed implementation of the KNX specification.
-One can already do the main basic operations, but there are many types of frames and features in the KNX standard (without even mentioning the extensions) and not all of them have been implemented yet.
-Furthermore, there will still be room for higher-level functions that will make tests easier.
-We also wrote BOF so that it can be extended to other field protocols (industrial, building management, etc.), so why not implement another one?
+BOF is still an ongoing project, which relies on industrial network protocol implementations in Scapy format.
+You can first contribute by contributing to Scapy and adding new protocols ("layers").
+Or, you can contribute by integrating a Scapy protocol to BOF.
+The documentation explains how to do it.
+Furthermore, there will still be room for higher-level functions that will make tests easier or implement known attack against protocols or protocol implementations.

 Here a few things to know beforehand: